KSP-KOS/KOS/doc/source/structures/misc/string.rst

   }

-The reason you can use Strings with the FOR loop like this is because you can obatain an :struct:`Iterator` of a string with the :attr:`ITERATOR` suffix mentioned below.
+The reason you can use Strings with the FOR loop like this is because you can obtain an :struct:`Iterator` of a string with the :attr:`ITERATOR` suffix mentioned below.
 (Any type that implements the ITERATOR suffix can do this.)